-- all in-school resources through Student Success have been exhausted in an effort to improve attendance - the student is appropriate for and would benefit from employment experience - supportive intervention is required to facilitate a return to regular school - progress has been interrupted due to poor attendance
+- all in-school resources through Student Success have been exhausted in an effort to improve attendance - the student would benefit from employment experience - supportive intervention is required to facilitate a return to regular school - progress has been interrupted due to poor attendance

-All S.A.L. programs must include a learning plan that is approved for a fixed period of time by the D.D.S.B.
-Board's S.A.L.
+All S.A.L. programs must include a learning plan that is approved for a fixed period of time by the D.D.S.B.'s S.A.L.
 Committee